 Northwest Community Bail Fund has been honored and awed by the incredible amount of support that has financed our recent growth and our ability to post bail for more people than ever before.
-With a 600 percent increase in our funds last year we were able to expand our impact significantly as well as build upon initiatives to work toward longer lasting change.
+With a 600 percent increase in our funds from 2020 to 2021 we were able to expand our impact significantly as well as build upon initiatives to work toward longer lasting change.

 “Over the past year, NCBF has been so gratified by the growth in activists like yourselves that choose to partner with us in striving to reduce pre-trial detention through generous one-time and monthly donations.
 The trust you’ve placed in us to fight for your vision is humbling.
 In the past year we’ve seen dramatic growth in all of our harm reduction programs from quick responses [for] freedom through bail assistance to the research and advocacy needed to make space for permanent changes to the criminal-legal structures.
 During this national moment of re-evaluation of longstanding systemic defaults, we are positioned to highlight the way the arrest/cash bail cycles are robbing our vulnerable communities of generational wealth to the benefit of bloated civic institutions like jails and policing, and we firmly stand for the reversal of this flow of wealth, back to communities and taxpayers.”
 Becky Errera, NCBF Executive Director